dipesh6264/campus-entry-system/README.md

 ### 2. Visitor Module

 Visitors can register by providing their details and the person they are visiting.
-An OTP is sent to their email for verification.
+An OTP is sent to person they are visiting email for verification.
 Once verified, a QR code is generated for entry.

 ### 3. Guard Module